-Too often leadership is seen as the job of the chosen few and dictated by the org chart.
+Too often, leadership is seen as the job of the chosen few and dictated by the org chart.
 Let’s move past this arcane concept and change our paradigm.
 Leadership isn’t for the few; leadership is for the masses.
 Here is why I know this to be true:

-Expert execution only comes from listening to the experts.
-This type of leadership model has been called “leadership from your chair”.
-It acknowledges that leadership is strongest and most valuable when all experts, regardless of where they fit in the organization chart have a voice and purpose.
+- Leadership is a learned skill that results from practice and experience.
+If a company isn’t developing new leaders, the organization will eventually weaken.
+Expert execution comes from listening to the experts.
+This type of leadership model has been called “leadership from your chair.”
+It acknowledges that leadership is the strongest and most valuable when all experts, regardless of where they fit in the organization chart, have a voice and purpose.

 Defining and understanding your company’s leadership culture are the necessary steps to creating a consistent leadership culture.